 Ecommerce has been a growing industry for a long time, and it shows no signs of slowing down - quite the opposite in fact, as ecommerce accounts for a quarter of total global sales activity.

-That way, you can get lots of jobs done in a short amount of time and put energy into scaling and client acquisition.
-Do it all right, and before you know it, you could have a thriving web design side gig on your hands.
+Using this strategy, you can get lots of jobs done in a short amount of time and put energy into scaling and client acquisition.
+Do it all right, and before you know it, you could have a thriving small business on your hands.

 Best for: Anyone with a little bit of creativity and the willingness to learn how to build clean, simple, but attractive webpages